-Theater Technology
+Theatre Technology

-This is an introductory level course geared to first- and second-year theater and dance majors.
-This course encompasses all realms of theater from its history to the latest state-of-the-art theatrical product.
+This is an introductory-level course geared to first- and second-year theatre and dance majors.
+This course encompasses all realms of theatre from its history to the latest state-of-the-art theatrical product.
 A careful overview of theatrical design, lighting, and sound as well as basic theatrical building techniques.